turingschool-projects/kwk-level3-swift/sessions/classes_objects_lab.markdown

 * Under `Choose a template for your new project`, select `macOS`
 * Under `Application`, select `Command Line Tool`
 * Click the blue `Next` button in the bottom right corner
 * You will be prompted to save this file.
-The default name is `MyPlayground` - let's change that to "ClassesAndObjects", then click the blue `Create` button in the bottom right corner
+For `Product Name`, type in "ClassesAndObjects", then click the blue `Create` button in the bottom right corner

 ### Classes